FG-s-Modlists/FGs-Modlists-Site/content/en/docs/Living Skyrim/Forms & Logs/_index.md

 linkTitle: "Forms & Logs"
 weight: 15
 description: >
-  Step-by-step instructions on how to install Living Skyrim.
+  Various forms and logs (such as the changelog) for Living Skyrim.
 ---